Last updated 30 April 2026

 Anti-doping bodies and framework

-The World Anti-Doping Code (WAD Code), with over 193 countries and 570 sporting organisations as signatories, is administered by the World Anti-Doping Agency (WADA) and attempts to harmonise anti-doping policies and practices across all sports and countries by ensuring that athletes are treated the same and that similar penalties apply for breaches of the WAD Code.
-The most recent version of the WAD Code commenced in 2021.
-International sporting federations must have an anti-doping policy that complies with the WAD Code.
+The World Anti-Doping Code (WAD Code), with over 193 countries and 650 sporting organisations as signatories, is administered by the World Anti-Doping Agency (WADA) and attempts to harmonise anti-doping policies and practices across all sports and countries by ensuring that athletes are treated the same and that similar penalties apply for breaches of the WAD Code.
+The most recent version of the WAD Code commenced in 2021, the next version is due in 2027.
+Signatories, such as international sporting federations, must have an anti-doping policy that complies with the WAD Code.

 In Australia, the federal government is responsible for implementing national anti-doping arrangements that are consistent with the principles of the WAD Code.
 To achieve this, Sport Integrity Australia (formerly known as the Australian Sports Anti-Doping Authority (ASADA)) is established by the Sport Integrity Australia Act 2020 (Cth) (Sport Integrity Australia Act) to be Australia’s national anti-doping organisation.
 It has developed a comprehensive anti-doping program encompassing deterrence, detection, enforcement and education activities.